TritonDataCenter/eng/docs/hybridimages.md

 - Must be capable of booting from BIOS.
 The version of QEMU supported by SmartOS does not have UEFI boot support.
-- Must be tolerant of disks and other virtual hardware appearing at different locations in the device tree, perhaps with different model identifers, serial numbers. etc.
+- Must be tolerant of disks and other virtual hardware appearing at different locations in the device tree, perhaps with different model identifiers, serial numbers. etc.
 - Must configure networking using the [mdata protocol](https://eng.joyent.com/mdata/protocol.html) on the second serial